San Pedro, Los Angeles: 2000 census

 A total of 80,065 people lived in San Pedro's 12.06 square miles, according to the 2000 U.S. census—averaging 6,640 people per square mile, near Los Angeles' total population density.
 The median age was 34 in the San Pedro neighborhood, considered average for Los Angeles.

 San Pedro is considered highly diverse ethnically, with a diversity index of 63.0.
 In 2000, whites made up 44.2% of the population, Latinos were at 40.8%, blacks at 6.1%, Asians at 4.8% and others at 4.1%.
 Mexico and Italy were the most common places of birth for the 24.5% of the residents who were born abroad, considered a low percentage of foreign-born when compared with the city as a whole.

 The $57,508 median household income in 2008 dollars was average for the city and county.
 Renters occupied 56.1% of the housing units, and homeowners occupied the rest.
 In 2000 there were 3,394 families headed by single parents, or 17.5%, a rate that was average for the county and the city.

 In the same year there were 6,559 military veterans, or 11% of the population, considered high when compared to the city and county as a whole.

+Transportation

+San Pedro serves as the southern terminus of Interstate 110, beginning at Gaffey Street heading 20 miles north to Downtown Los Angeles and beyond to Pasadena via the Arroyo Seco Parkway.
+California State Route 47 heads east from San Pedro across the Vincent Thomas Bridge, connecting San Pedro to Terminal Island, Wilmington, Long Beach, and beyond.

+The LA Metro Bus 205 line travel North from 6th and Harbor up to Willowbrook, the LADOT DASH San Pedro line travels up and down Western, and the LADOT Commuter Express travels west to Downtown Long Beach.

+LA Metro

+Line 950 of the Los Angeles Metro Busway's J Line terminates in San Pedro.
+The line runs north to Downtown Los Angeles following the Harbor Freeway (I-110) and Harbor Transitway before following the El Monte Busway along the San Bernardino Freeway (I-10) east to its northeastern terminus in El Monte.

+Heading south from Harbor Beacon Park & Ride along Beacon Street, the line turns west along First Street, then south along Pacific Avenue down to its southern terminus at 21st Street.
+Heading back north, the line turns west on 22nd Street, north on Gaffey Street, and finally east onto 19th Street before once again meeting Pacific Avenue and turning north.